Floodwaters submerge sleeping tourists' car

 The drama unfolded as strong winds and heavy rain battered Northland overnight on Thursday, dumping more than 100mm of rain on parts of the region in 24 hours.

-Ronen and Tatjana, asleep in their car at the Waipū Cove Reserve campsite, woke on Friday morning to discover the vehicle was completely surrounded by water.
+Ronen and Tatjana, asleep in their car at the Waipū Caves Reserve campsite, woke on Friday morning to discover the vehicle was completely surrounded by water.

 Ronen had just bought the car and some travelling gear on Wednesday after being in New Zealand for a week.